Count of Ribeira Grande: History

 Although Dom Manuel Luís Baltazar da Câmara, 9th Captain-Donatário of the island of São Miguel, was created first Count, by a decree of King Afonso VI of Portugal, issued on 15 September 1662, the origins of this title date to the fall of the Count of Vila Franca, and specifically Manuel da Câmara's father Rodrigo da Câmara.
 The 8th Captain-Donatário was plagued by scandals throughout his career.
 Unfortunately for the Count he eventually received unwanted attention from the Holy Office of the Inquisition, which arrested and tried the Count.
-Supported by various complaints, testimonies and even the defendant's own confession, the Count of Vila Franca was convicted, his family possession confiscated and incarcerated in the Convent of Cape St. Vincent until his death.
+Supported by various complaints, testimonies and even the defendant's own confession, the Count of Vila Franca was convicted, his family possessions confiscated and incarcerated in the Convent of Cape St. Vincent until his death.